 Great artists know what has come before and why it worked.
 Just as knowledge is built concept-upon-concept to attain wisdom, so does the lasting voice of an artist depend upon knowing the history of the medium and the conceptual theory behind its long-lasting reach.
 The College offers unique courses in history and theory, as well as integrated history and theory into each area of the practical production coursework.

 The teaching and application of filmmaking techniques and theory are always taught with a direct relationship to the actual practices of the industry.
 It is not enough just to understand how to make a movie.
 Students need to understand how movies are made in the context of the industry, learning not only how films are manufactured, but also the details of union protocols and set operations.
 Students also need to know the business of the business: the development, financing, marketing, and distribution of films.
 Films are made for audiences, and to reach those audiences filmmakers need to understand how the business works.

 Level playing field

-As an essential component of the College mission, we provide a level playing field for all student productions as related to the scope and equality of each student’s education.
+As an essential component of the College mission, we strive to provide a level playing field for all student productions as related to the scope and equality of each student’s education.
 Each student is given equal access and opportunity to use resources and lab space, as well as access to the faculty.
-To ensure equality, the College institutes parameters such as shooting days, running time, shooting ratios, budgets, and equipment allocation.
-These parameters are assigned to each production, based on the level of production, to ensure each student has an equal educational experience.
+To ensure equality, the College institutes parameters such as shooting days, running time, budgets, and equipment allocation.
+These parameters are assigned to each level of production to ensure each student has an equal educational experience.

 As a faculty, we teach, review and evaluate along the path of creating a motion picture.
 Faculty work alongside students throughout each step of the production process.
 This allows our faculty to truly evaluate the filmmaker as an artist, knowing very well the intent, struggle, and compromises that came to shape the final product.
 When the student screens their final film, it is the “premiere” and a cause for celebration!